-2 Information on these can be viewed at www.ipos.gov.sg.
+2 Information on these can be viewed at www.ipos.gov.sq.

-- a. receiving requests and carrying out search and examination work; - documentation and processing operations which include updating and operability assurance of the patent information file and availability of the reference and search tools; - c. providing the examiners and the patent information system to process the files; - d. managing of oppositions and feedback concerning the issuance of the opinions and reports; and - e. measuring, analysing and improving the overall search and examination processes.
+- c. providing the examiners and the patent information system to process the files; - managing of oppositions and feedback concerning the issuance of the opinions and reports; and - e. measuring, analysing and improving the overall search and examination processes.